matteverett/pgdp_shoes/README.md

 ### Forum notes ###

 ### General notes ###
+* 053a | 4.
+Old Celtic Shoe, with open[-]work, found six feet below the surface, | Added.
 * 058a | Italy and Germany long be[l/f]ore Fulk suffered from bunions, or the Red | Replaced.

 ### Other languages ###